marius321967/php-curl-class/README.md

 ### Notes

-For other freatures, read the [Original Package](https://github.com/php-curl-class/php-curl-class) documentation.
+For other features, read the [Original Package](https://github.com/php-curl-class/php-curl-class) documentation.